GLOBAL MARKETS-World stocks nudge up, bonds rally in bright end to grim quarter

 By Naomi Rovnick and Dhara Ranasinghe

-LONDON Sept 29 (Reuters) - World shares nudged higheron Friday, while better-than-expected euro zone inflation data boosted government bonds, with both asset classes still set for their worst quarter in a year in response to central banks' pledge to keep interest rates high.
+LONDON Sept 29 (Reuters) - World shares rose on Friday and government bonds rallied after encouring euro zone and U.S. inflation data, although equities and fixed income were set for their worst quarter in a year as central banks kept interest rates high.

+MSCI's broad index of global stocks ..MIWD00000PUS gained 0.4% on Friday, while European and U.S. government bond yields dropped as the prices of the fixed interest-paying instruments rose.

+In a surprise bout of good news for hawkish central banks, data on Friday showed headline inflation in the euro area rose 4.3% in September year-on-year, below economists' forecasts for a 4.5% rise and its lowest in two years. `

-The yield on the 10-year U.S. Treasury is up 72 bps since July, also its worst quarterly performance since the same quarter last year.
+The 10-year U.S. Treasury yield is up 73 bps since July, also its worst quarterly performance since the same quarter last year.

-The debt market relief came as some analysts argued bonds had become too beaten up in recent months.
+Friday's debt market relief came as some analysts said bonds had been oversold in recent months.

-The European Central Bank and the U.S. Federal Reserve have signaled that the best investors could hope for, following their sharpest monetary tightening cycle in decades, was a long period of interest rates staying where they are.
+The Fed and the European Central Bank have signalled that the best investors could hope for, following their sharpest monetary tightening cycle in decades, was a long period of interest rates staying where they are.

+Friday's inflation data revived hopes that central banks, while still talking tough, were preparing to soften their monetary stance.

-Strategists at Barclays pointed out in a note to clients, however, that because stock valuations fall when the income yields on lower-risk bonds rise, "if the bond market were to turn more disorderly, equities are unlikely to be immune."
+Strategists at Barclays in a note to clients cautioned, however, that because stock valuations fall when the income yields on lower-risk bonds rise, "if the bond market were to turn more disorderly, equities are unlikely to be immune".

-In Asia, the Japanese yen JPY=EBS was at 149.08 per dollar, a slight respite from recent falls that have put markets on alert for potential currency intervention.
+In Asia, the Japanese yen JPY=EBS was at 149.11 per dollar, staying around levels that have put markets on alert for potential currency intervention.

 MSCI's index of Asian stocks outside Japan .MIAPJ0000PUS rose 1.2% on Friday, with Chinese markets closed for a holiday.